balleRAM/kickasm-sidedit-installer/README.md

 This script is aimed for Raspbian Buster users who are using Raspberry Pi 4B and that is the platform the script has been tested on.
 It should however work within any mainstream Linux distribution as well.
 The overall point of this script is to "Keep it fast and simple, stupid."

 The script itself is quite self-explanatory and step-by-step verbose.
-It first looks for necessary prerequisites and installs what is not found using apt-get and aptitude (aptitude will be installed if not found).
+The user can change the installation directory during the script process.
+The script first initializes by looking for the necessary prerequisites and installs those not found, using apt-get and aptitude (aptitude will be installed if it's not found.)

 Main packages that are included in the list that script grabs from the Internet and installs: